Has it dawned on you yet that...

 When leaders want to enhance their skills, some prefer to overcome weaknesses, and some prefer to ehance strengths.
 Most decide to do a little bit of both.
 Read about what you should consider doing!

 A way to motivate an individual to enhance skills is to increase awareness about the given topic.
-And one of the most effective ways to raise awareness is to experience a paradigm shift.
+An effective way to raise awareness is to experience a paradigm shift.
 Does a paradigm shift bring new success?

 "Paradigm Shifts--Teaching Leaders"